 (b) Critical Thermal Maximum

 Critical thermal maximum (CTmax) was determined for all individuals at least 24 hours after their Tpref trials.
 For each trial, individual skinks were placed in 50 mL Falcon tubes.
-Tubes were perforated lengthwise with holes to maintain airflow, while being weighted on the opposite side to maintain stable, horizontal buoyancy (Figure S1).
-Once lizards were in tubes, they were placed in a water bath for 5 min at a temperature of 30◦C. This ensured that each lizard Tb was 30◦C before trials started.
-To obtain the most accurate Tb for skinks, temperature was monitored with a thermocouple probe secured within a Falcon tube and an additional thermal couple that was placed in the bath.
-Water temperature was increased to 38◦ C at a rate of 1◦ C/min.
+Tubes were perforated lengthwise with holes to maintain airflow, while being weighted on the opposite side to maintain stable, horizontal buoyancy.
+Once lizards were in tubes, they were placed in a water bath for 5 min at a temperature of 30◦C to equilibrate to starting temperatures.
+To obtain the most accurate Tb for skinks, temperature was monitored with a thermocouple probe secured within a control (empty) Falcon tube and an additional thermal couple that was placed in the water bath.
+Water bath temperatures and temperatures within the control falcon tube closely matched.
+While we could not be certain animal body temperature was in fact 30◦C (we needed to avoid disturbance after placing animals within the water bath), it only took the bottom of the control Falcon tube ~1 minute to reach this temperature and remain stable.
+Given the small size of our lizards (i.e., 1.3 grams) we kept animals ~4 minutes longer before starting as we expected their body temperature to reach equilibrium by this point.
+Water temperature was then increased to 38◦ C at a rate of 1◦ C/min.
 If trial temperatures were above 38◦C, the heating rate was reduced to 0.5◦ C/min.
 Every 1 min tubes were rotated to check righting reflex of skinks.
 Once CTmax was reached, skinks were removed from the tube and placed into room temperature water for cooling.

+Given the small size of lizards (i.e., 1.3 g) we assumed lizards would reach thermal equilibrium rapidly, and therefore, skin surface temperature reflected body temperature.
+Skin surface has been shown as an accurate proxy for Tb for many small lizards (Garrick 2008).
+It is possible Tb lagged behind for our measurements.
+Any lag would result in an underestimated CTmax, which is likely the case for most studies measuring CTmax in lizards given the ethical challenges with pushing animals to thermal extremes (e.g1–3).
+Regardless, we do not view this as problematic because body mass did not differ across the treatments, and we do not expect this to affect the relative difference in CTmax between treatments.

 (c) Statistical analysis